 A student on academic probation who fails to maintain a term GPA of 3.0 will be placed on academic suspension for a minimum of two academic terms.
-Students who have academic suspension status may not enroll in more than one graduate course per term and will not receive financial aid from Morningside College during their suspension.
-Following the two term suspension, students may apply for reinstatement if they have maintained a term GPA of 3.0.
-Students may be reinstated by approval from the appropriate graduate program department Chair/Dean.
+Students who have academic suspension status may not be enrolled in more than 4 credits and will not receive financial aid from Morningside College during their suspension.
+(For purposes of this policy the summer term is considered one term.).
+Following the two term suspension, students may continue on academic probation if they have maintained a term GPA of 3.0.